Kanchenjunga Trek

 How can I get the permits If I am a solo trekker?

 A ghost permit means, there will be two permits (2 members), and you will only go on the trek.
 As soon as you have double permits, there is no problem.
-Many travelers tell lies at the checkpoint that their travel companion got sick and returned but make sure the check post officer is more clever.
+Many travelers lie at the checkpoint that their travel companion got sick and returned but make sure the check post officer is more clever.

 Notes for Kanchenjunga base camp trekkers!